zicklag/docs-1/docs/app/content/items.md

 3. Click **"Revisions"** in the page sidebar.
 4. Click on the revision you wish to preview and a side menu will appear.
 5. Go to **"Revisions Made"** in the side menu and view the revision differences.
-6. Click <span mi btn muted>restore</span> to revert the Item's values and return to the Item Page.
+6. Click <span mi btn="muted">restore</span> to revert the Item's values and return to the Item Page.
 7. Click <span mi btn>check</span> to confirm and exit to the Collection Page.

 :::tip Revision Preview